GerHobbelt/RE-flex/doc/index.md

 - RE/flex defines an extensible abstract class interface that offers a standard API to use regex matcher engines.
 The API is used by the generated scanners.
-  The API supports UTF-8/16/32-encoded FILE content, wide strings and streaming data.
+  The API supports various forms of input such as UTF-8/16/32-encoded `FILE*` data, strings and wide strings, buffers, and streaming data.

 - RE/flex includes a regex matcher class and a regex pattern class to implement fast matching with deterministic finite state machines (FSMs).
 The FSM graph